-Several lines of evidence suggest that the long-distance commuting behavior of hyenas to and from areas containing large migratory herds contribute to the hyena roadkill patterns.
-First, the locations of hyena roadkills were linked with the location of migratory herds (Fig. 1b, 3c).
-When the migratory herds where in the short-grass plains in the southeast, the incidence of roadkills was higher (Fig. 3b).
-This is probably because the southeast to northwest main road served as an important commuting route for hyenas belonging to clans in the north and west of the park that travel to and from the short-grass plains (Fig. 1c).
-This coupled with increased tourist traffic in areas containing large migratory herds (Larsen et al. 2020) may contribute to the concentration of roadkills in the south of the Serengeti NP.
-In the dry season, the migratory herds move to their dry season refuges in the northwest, where we were less likely to receive reports of hyena roadkills, and where there are fewer roads.
-This may be why woodland cover, which is higher along roads in the north of the area we considered (Fig. 1g), was associated with lower roadkill incidence in our model (Fig 2d).

-Second, most roadkills involving adult and subadult study clan members, occurred outside their clan territories, suggesting hyenas are particularly vulnerable when commuting (see Supporting Information for further details).
-Third, age and sex categories that commute more often were more likely to be killed by vehicle than those that commute less often, i.e adults and subadults, as opposed to cubs (Fig. 4a) and adult females, as opposed to adult males (Fig. 4b).
+Our results indicate that the long-distance commuting behavior of hyenas to and from areas containing large migratory herds contribute to the hyena roadkill patterns.
+First, the locations of hyena roadkills were linked to the location of migratory herds (Fig. 1b, 3c).
+The incidence of roadkills was higher during the wet season, when the migratory herds are clumped on the short-grass plains in the southeast (Fig. 3b).
+This is probably because the southeast to northwest main road serves as an important commuting route for hyenas belonging to clans in the north and west of the park that travel to and from the short-grass plains (Fig. 1c).
+Coupled with increased tourist traffic in areas containing large migratory herds (Larsen et al. 2020), this may contribute to the concentration of roadkills in the south of the Serengeti NP in the wet season.
+In the dry season, the migratory herds move to their wider dry season refuges in the northwest, where they are less concentrated and there are fewer roads.
+Second, most roadkills of adult and subadult clan membershappened outside their clan territories, suggesting hyenas are particularly vulnerable when commuting (see supporting information for further details).
+Third, age and sex categories of hyenas that commute more often were more likely to be killed by vehicles, i.e. adults and subadults as opposed to cubs (Fig. 4a), and adult females as opposed to adult males (Fig. 4b).

-In line with other studies, our results suggest that the risk of being killed by a vehicle increases with mobility or distance travelled (e.g. (Davies et al. 1987; Philcox et al. 1999; Grilo et al. 2015)) and that prey distribution can shape carnivore roadkill patterns (Barrientos and Bolonio 2009; Planillo et al. 2018).
+In line with other studies, our results suggest that the risk of being killed by a vehicle increases with mobility, range size or distance travelled (Davies et al. 1987; Philcox et al. 1999; Grilo et al. 2015) and that prey distribution can affect carnivore roadkill patterns (Barrientos and Bolonio 2009; Planillo et al. 2018).
+As predicted, our findings indicated that regular long-distance foraging trips by hyenas to areas with large concentrations of migratory ungulates increased the risk of individual being killed by vehicles.

-Even though low-ranking adult females commute more often than high-ranking females (Hofer & East 2003, Gicquel et al. submitted), they were less often found as roadkills.
+Even though low-ranking adult females commute more often than high-ranking females (Hofer & East 2003; Gicquel et al. 2022), they were less often found as roadkills.
+Personality and individual experience may modulate roadkill risks in wild species (e.g. (Ascensão et al. 2014; Murray & St. Clair 2015)).
 It is possible that more frequent commuting might decrease road mortality risk to some extent through learning and experience.
-Alternatively, high-ranking females might have suffered proportionally more roadkills because of their bolder and more risk-prone personality (Yoshida et al. 2016).
-Other studies suggest that individual experience, personality and familiarity may modulate roadkill risk (e.g. (Ascensão et al. 2014; Murray & St. Clair 2015)).
+Alternatively, high-ranking females might have suffered proportionately more roadkills because of a bolder and more risk-prone personality (Yoshida et al. 2016).